SummaryRead the full fact sheet

 - natural development – Baby teeth often have gaps between them to make space for larger adult teeth to come through.
-Adult teeth usually have spaces between them when they first come through, but the arrival of more adult teeth, especially the canine teeth often closes any gaps
+Adult teeth usually have spaces between them when they first come through, but the arrival of more adult teeth, especially the canine teeth, often help close any gaps.

 - missing teeth – some children are born missing one or two teeth (either baby or adult) in their jawbones, which leaves a space.
 Sometimes these teeth are stuck in the bone and don’t come through leaving a space.

-- small teeth – some children may have small teeth that allow for gaps
+- small teeth – some children or adults may have small teeth that allow for gaps

-- large jaws – some children’s jaws are relatively large compared to the size of their teeth
+- large jaws – some jaws are relatively large compared to the size of the teeth.

 - lingual fraenum – this is the fraenum that attaches the tongue to the bottom of the mouth.
 In some cases of severe tongue-tie (a condition caused by a restrictive fraenum that stops the tongue from poking out past the lips), the fraenum may cause a gap in the front teeth of the lower jaw.